ikunetwork/WhitePaper/README.md

 - **IKU:** ~55 million/<5 years = ~ $10 million per year spend.

-The IKU model is ~17x less expensive with 6x greater scientific probability of approval.
+We calculate the the IKU model to be ~17x less expensive with 6x greater scientific probability of approval.

 ### Token and License